Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 Your attention is your most valuable resource.
 Protect it with a personalized news digest that works for you, not against you.

-What's the difference between a news aggregator and a personalized digest?
+What is the difference between a news aggregator and a personalized digest?

-Most professionals report saving 5-10 hours per week by switching from manual news browsing to an automated digest.
-The time savings come from eliminating app-switching, removing duplicate stories across sources, and reading AI summaries instead of full articles.
-Use our time savings calculator to estimate your specific savings.
+Most professionals save 5-10 hours per week by switching from manual news browsing to an automated digest.
+The savings come from three sources: eliminating app-switching (knowledge workers toggle 1,200 times daily), deduplicating stories across overlapping newsletters, and reading 200-word AI summaries instead of full articles.
+The McKinsey Global Institute estimates email alone consumes 28% of the workweek β€” digests reclaim a meaningful share of that time.

 Can I create a personalized news digest for free?